 Marta hopes is to provide a more strategic approach to The Haven’s volunteer service and inspire active citizenship across the city and at an international level through different meaningful activity programmes.
 She ardently believes that volunteering is an extremely positive experience that can lead to greater things in a professional and personal level, which can also have an impact on the wider community.
 Due to the funding cuts The Haven has been experiencing, Marta acknowledges and extremely appreciates the value all the volunteers bring to the good running of the Haven services and to support women and children facing domestic abuse and homelessness.

-Sheila Rodriguez is currently working with The Haven at PR area, supporting as a graphic and web designer and also teaching arts&crafts to women and children who were affected by domestic abuse to help them express and relax as well as cope with their experiences while they paint, sculpt, etc.
+Sheila Rodriguez is currently volunteering at The Haven supporting our PR team as a graphic and web designer.
+Also, she is teaching arts&crafts to our service users in order to help them to express themselves and learn how to cope with their experiences while they paint, sculpt, etc.

 She studied two years of Graphic Design and then she specialised in Illustration and Animation.

-Victor Garcia is also into the 12 months EVS programme, working at The Haven contributing as a Volunteer Service Administrator.
+Victor Garcia is also part of a 12 months EVS programme, he is contributing as a Volunteer Service Administrator.
 He has two degrees in Administration/Business Management and Law and also he was an Erasmus student at INSEEC Business School in Lyon, France.
 Victor is a highly skilled administrator with experience in marketing assistance and also as a tax and legal consultant.
 He hopes this year he can gain even more experience while he improves the language.

 Rebecca Matthews is the Training Coordinator at The Haven Wolverhampton.
 She has a significant experience of working directly with women who have experienced domestic abuse and have worked in the sector for 17 years, trained for 6 years and PTTLS qualified.